Tetras in a planted tankSuitable fish for an aquascape

 Tetra are usually omnivores.
 Varied food and economical feeding improve the vitality of the animals.
 The menu can be supplemented with regular additions of frozen or live food.
 Here, however, attention should be paid to keep it bite-sized.

 Overall, the keeping of tetras is quite simple, only the breeding is a bit more difficult.
 In doing so, special attention should be paid to the water parameters.
 The breeding aquarium is equipped with special spawning grids or wool as a spawning substrate.
 These aids prevent the parents from going for the eggs.

 Most common tetra species are well-suitable for a planted aquarium, because like many aquatic plants they prefer soft, acidic water.
 These fish are particularly suitable for aquariums equipped with soil substrate.
 The soil keeps the pH in an acidic range and hardness in a soft range for a while.
 In addition, most species of tetras do not go for the plants, as opposed to larger African cichlids.
 Above all, the splendor of colors and the great swarm behavior make tetras very attractive for a plant aquarium or aquascape.

 With their colours, the fish form a beautiful contrast to the decoration and plants.
 An imposing, swimming school of fish comes into its own in a landscaped aquarium.
 Often a single group of tetras is used as the sole fish species in a plant aquarium, giving off a special aura of peace and harmony.
 Thus, there is no rush and unrest caused by too many different types of fish with different colors and shapes.

 Can’t decide for a fish to keep in your aquarium?
-Then, we recommend you our article on "finding the right fish for my aquascape".
+Then, we recommend you our article on "finding the right fish for your aquascape".